Can text-heavy content ever be learner-friendly?

 2. Use subheadings

-Clear subheadings frame the learner’s attention on the key messages.
+Clear subheadings help direct attention to key messages.

 3. Use bullet points or numbered lists

-Keep each item brief to maintain clarity and readability.
+Keep each item concise to maintain clarity and readability.

 Top tip #2: Think about layout